RahulPlutosOne/onboarding/README.md

 + The user should be able to view vouchers in a list or grid view with filters and sorting options.
 + The user should be able to claim vouchers on plutosONE website.
 + The user should be able to view their transactions history.
++ The admin should be able to create, replace, update and Destroy Vouchers.

 ## Non-Functional Requirements:
 ### The non-functional requirements of this project are: